-Majors eligible to join
+Majors Eligible to Join

-To sign up for a residential learning community simply click on the “Learning Community” tab when filling out your Department of Residence contract on AccessPlus.
+To sign up for a residential learning community, simply select your learning community preference when filling out your Department of Residence contract in the Housing portal.
 You can go in and update or change your learning community preference information at any time up until the deadline without losing your “priority date.”
 Sign up for the learning community course(s) takes place at summer orientation.